A Short Guide to Residential Purchase and Sale Closings in Ontario

 How to Stress Test Your Mortgage

-I was thinking to buy a house, and I have so much thinking and planning to consider.
-I need to assess myself if I could afford it and lay out all the possible worst-case scenario in case something happened due to a job loss or unforeseen expenses.
-It is like gearing-up when it is cloudy and buying travel insurance when considering a long trip or vacation.
-It is the same way taking the types of mortgages.
+I am considering of buying a house, and I have so much thinking and planning to consider.
+I need to assess myself if I could afford it and lay out all the possible worst-case scenarios in case something happens due to a job loss or unforeseen expenses.
+It is like gearing-up when it is cloudy and buying a travel insurance when planning a long trip or vacation.
+It is the same way when taking a mortgage.

 The Office of the Superintendent of Financial Institutions (OSFI) introduced new, tighter mortgage rules, requiring borrowers with uninsured mortgages (those putting a down payment of 20 percent or more) to undergo a stress test.
 As of Jan.
 1, 2018, uninsured borrowers must now qualify as a new minimum rate — the greater of the Bank of Canada’s five-year benchmark rate, which currently sits at 4.99 percent, or 200 basis points higher than their mortgage rate.

 While the stress test aims at ensuring that borrowers can afford mortgage rate hikes, some sources are questioning — if not outright opposing — the latest mortgage rule.

-A stress test is a way of determining exactly how much you could afford and under what scenario or twist of unexpected events like my income has been reduced due to job loss.
-Could I still afford to take a mortgage payment?
-What if the interest rate in the market spike-up?
-Do you think I could afford to refinance my home?
+A stress test is a way of determining exactly how much you can afford even on worst-case scenarios or twist of unexpected events, such as when income has been reduced due to job loss.
+Can you still afford to take a mortgage payment?
+What if the interest rates in the market spike-up?
+Do you think you can still afford to refinance your home?

-This type of planning is very crucial for a few reasons.
+This type of planning is very crucial for various reasons.
 First, interest rates are on the rise.
-So, too are the mortgages or real estate.
+So too are the mortgages or real estate.
 According to the Canadian Real Estate Association, the national average home price was $496,500 in December 2017 with a year-over-year increase of 5.7%